inzk0518/tp/docs/DeveloperGuide.md

    * The system should respond to each command within 3 seconds under normal load

 2. **Scalability**
-   * The system should be able to hold up to 10,000 properties and 10,000 clients
+   * The system should be able to hold up to 10,000 properties and 10,000 contacts
-   * Should efficiently handle relationships between clients and properties
+   * Should efficiently handle relationships between contacts and properties

 3. **Resource Efficiency**
    * Memory usage should not exceed 512MB during normal operation